 qc.metrics %>%

-ggplot(aes(nCount_RNA,nFeature_RNA,colour=percent.MT)) +
+ggplot(aes(nCount_RNA,nFeature_RNA,colour=percent.Ribosomal)) +

 ggtitle("Example of plotting QC metrics") +